Terms of Service

 Invoices are to be paid within 30 days of receipt, unless otherwise negotiated.
 Invoices more than 30 days past due will be assessed a $50 late fee payable with the invoice.
 Additional late fees may be assessed every subsequent 30 days of non-payment.
 After 90 days, further services may be denied until outstanding invoices and late fees are paid in full.
 Parties with a history of late payments may be required to pay for services before they are rendered.

-Sign language interpreting during medical services may be partially reimbursed by Medicaid.
+Sign language interpreting during medical services may be partially reimbursed by insurance companies.
 Invoices are expected to be paid in full regardless of reimbursement.
 Small businesses may be eligible for a “Disabled Access Tax Credit” for expenditures made for the purpose of complying with the Americans with Disabilities Act (ADA), which includes interpreting services for the Deaf and Hard of Hearing.
+It is the payee’s responsibility to explore reimbursements and tax credits related to interpreting services.

 Disclosures

-The agency and its interpreters are trained in, and bound by, HIPAA requirements.
+The agency and its interpreters are trained in, and bound by, HIPAA requirements, as well as the Registry of Interpreters for the Deaf Code of Professional Conduct.
 To prevent ethical conflicts and ensure that interpreters can provide appropriate services, the name(s) of any consumer(s) for whom services are being requested, as well as the general nature of the assignment, must be disclosed prior to the agency assigning an interpreter.
 In the event this information is not provided, the agency and/or the interpreter may decline the assignment if ethical conflicts are identified upon arrival.
 This will be considered a billable cancellation subject to the relevant terms described herein.

 Remote Services